hamidgholami/flask-cd/README.md

 This is a web application project which is written by `Flask`.
-Also there are some practices regarding creating infrastructure as code (Terraform, Ansible, Vagrant) and installing kubernetes cluster and preparing CI/CD pipline for deploying the application on k8s cluster.
+Also there are some practices regarding creating infrastructure as code (Terraform, Ansible, Vagrant) and installing kubernetes cluster (via ansible-playbook) and preparing CI/CD pipline for deploying the application on k8s cluster.

 ### Create Container
 Create a container from the image.